Mark Holden: 1996–2007: Marjac Productions, Australian Idol & The X Factor

 In 1996, Holden recommenced his law degree and by 1997 was keen to get back into the music business.
 He teamed with Jack Strom who he knew from the early 1970s and was the producer of Red Faces on Hey Hey It's Saturday.
 The pair listened to a number of demos before visiting a Russian restaurant in Carnegie where they met a 15-year-old Vanessa Amorosi.
 They signed her and launched her career in 1999.
 Amorosi's debut album The Power peaked at number 1 and was certified 4 times platinum in Australia.
 At the APRA Music Awards of 2001, Amorosi's "Shine" won Most Performed Australian Work, in which Holden co-wrote.
 Strom and Holden formed MarJac Productions and wrote songs and helped launch careers of Delta Goodrem, Nikki Webster and Sophie Monk.

-In 1999, Holden performed his show "100 Years of Australian Music" at the School of Arts Café in Queanbeyan and hosted the Silver Jubilee edition of Countdown.
+In 1999, Mark's family group, The Holdens, released the EP A Tribute to Tex Morton.
+The album featured songs made famous by the legendary country singer Tex Morton.
+Also in 1999, Holden performed his show "100 Years of Australian Music" at the School of Arts Café in Queanbeyan and hosted the Silver Jubilee edition of Countdown.
 In 2002, Holden was honoured by This is Your Life.

 In 2003, Holden was a judge on the inaugural season Australian Idol, where he remained for five seasons until 2007.
 Holden executive-produced the "Final 12" cast CD for Australian Idol which went double platinum and included the song "Rise Up" which he co-wrote with Vanessa Amorosi and peaked at number 1 on the ARIA Charts.
 His phrase "Touchdown" became the highest form of accolade for the contestants.
 Cosima De Vito received the first touchdown, for her rendition of Cold Chisel's "When the War Is Over".
 In 2003, Holden appeared in cameo acting roles on Kath & Kim.